plblum/jivs/planning/Abandon ExternalIssuesFound.md

 * `getIssuesFound()` returns externally added issues only when no validator issues exist.
 * `getIssuesFound()` returns a combined list when both sources exist.
 * Externally added issues remain visible without becoming validator-managed issues.
+* Host `doNotSave` is true when validator issues or external issues contain an item with `doNotSave = true`.

 ### `ModelValidatorsValueHost`